githrun/JoyHomeHowTo/project-documents/docs/report-documents/transaction-management/transaction_listing_resale.md

 **Step 1: Documents Required for Listing**
 ---
-==Once on MLS, Submit to office within 24 Hour.
-Otherwise, the listing will be terminated by office!!!==
+>Once on MLS, Submit to office within 24 Hour.
+Otherwise, the listing will be terminated by office
  - ID's for each Seller (Optional)
  - Listings Agreement - Authority to Offer for Sale - Form 200
   - Working With Realtor - 1 Page Faxable MLS